 Are you working your butt off at the gym but not seeing results?

-1. You stop when it hurts
+1. You stop as soon as it starts getting tough

-Your muscles are hurting because you’re pushing them and that’s what’s going to make them grow and give you the coveted toned appearance.
+Your muscles are working hard because you’re pushing them and that’s what’s going to make them grow and give you the coveted toned appearance.
 Anyone can do a workout and stop when it starts to get tough, but the only way you will achieve the results you want is if you push yourself past the pain barrier and work as hard as you can.

 2. Your weights aren’t heavy enough